 Little Rascals Pets Ltd, Brant Broughton, Lincoln UK (now known as PUPPIES AT HOME LIMITED)

-The proprietors of Little Rascals are in the business of dog breeding for profit.
+The proprietors of Little Rascals are in the business of dog breeding purely for profit.
 Puppy farming is an extremely lucrative business and Little Rascals breed dogs in the same way they commercially bred farm livestock but now the profits are much higher [Swindells Livestock].

 Like any irresponsible and unethical dog breeders, Little Rascals have only two business ethics –